um-grex/grex-docs/content/english/software/cern-vmfs.md

 ### C3G repository for GenPipes/MUGQIC genomes and modules
 ---

 On Grex, GenPipes/MUGQIC repositories should be also available through CC CVMFS.
-Please refer to the [GenPipes/MUGQIC Documentation](https://genpipes.readthedocs.io/en/latest/deploy/access_gp_pre_installed.html#docs-access-gp-pre-installed) provided by C3G on how to user them.
+Please refer to the [GenPipes/MUGQIC Documentation](https://genpipes.readthedocs.io/en/latest/deploy/access_gp_pre_installed.html#docs-access-gp-pre-installed) provided by C3G on how to use them.

 ---

 ### AlphaFold data repository from ComputeCanada CVMFS
 ---

 On Grex, several Genomics data repositories are available thanks to the effort of the Alliance's Biomolecular National Teams.
-One of them is Alphafold.
-As of the time of writing, the current version of it can be seen as follows:
+One of them is Alpha Fold.
+As of the time of writing this page, the current version of it can be seen as follows:

 {{< highlight bash >}}
-ls /cvmfs/bio.data.computecanada.ca/content/databases/Core/alphafold2_dbs/2024_01/ **
+ls /cvmfs/bio.data.computecanada.ca/content/databases/Core/alphafold2_dbs/2024_01/
 {{< /highlight >}}

 Thus, Alphafold can be used on Grex using CC software stack as described [here](https://docs.alliancecan.ca/wiki/AlphaFold) .

-A few other databases seems to be also available under _/cvmfs/bio.data.computecanada.ca/content/databases/Core/_ .
+A few other databases seems to be also available under:

+{{< highlight bash >}}
+/cvmfs/bio.data.computecanada.ca/content/databases/Core/
+{{< /highlight >}}

 ---

 <!-- {{< treeview display="tree" />}} -->

 <!-- Changes and update:
-*
-*
-*
+* Last reviewed on: Apr 30, 2024.
 -->